Myles Martel

 Myles Martel is an American communication adviser specializing in leadership.
-He has had a mainly political and corporate client base since 1969, after founding the firm Martel and Associates, where he remains president and CEO.
+He has served mainly corporate and political clients since 1969, after founding the firm Martel and Associates, where he remains president and CEO.

 Early life

 Martel spent his childhood years in Gardiner, Maine, but now resides in Gulf Stream, FL and Cape May, NJ.

 Education

 He holds a B.A. from The University of Connecticut (1965) as well as a master's degree and Ph.D. from Temple University (1974).

 Career

 Early in his career, Martel served on the faculty of West Chester University, rising to full professor.
 As debate coach there, his team won the Pennsylvania state college championship in 1970.

 In 1980, Martel came to national prominence as Ronald Reagan's personal debate adviser, at which time he coached the former president for his televised debates against John Anderson and incumbent Jimmy Carter.

 He has advised Fortune 500 CEOs, celebrities and political leaders including more than 40 senators, congressmen, ambassadors, governors and presidential cabinet members.